RedhawkSDR/redhawksdr.github.io/content/manual/appendices/shared-memory.md

 {{% /notice %}}

 If a heap is listed as orphaned, the process that created it is no longer alive.
-Under normal circumstances, the creating process or REDHAWK GPP will remove the heap upon exit.
+Under normal circumstances, the heap is removed by the creation process or the REDHAWK GPP upon exit.

 {{% notice note %}}
-When a shared memory file is removed, other processes that have mapped the memory will still be able to access it, but no new processes may attach to it.
+When a shared memory file is removed, other processes that have mapped the memory can still access it, but no new processes may attach to it.
 The memory will not be returned to the free shared memory total until all attached processes have unmapped the memory or exited.
 {{% /notice %}}